MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/sap-ase-to-sql-server.md

 The post-migration phase is crucial for reconciling any data accuracy issues and verifying completeness, as well as addressing performance issues with the workload.

-> [!NOTE]
+> [!Note]
-> For additional detail about these issues and specific steps to mitigate them, see the [Post-migration Validation and Optimization Guide](/sql/relational-databases/post-migration-validation-and-optimization-guide).
+> For additional detail about these issues and specific steps to mitigate them, see the [Post-migration Validation and Optimization Guide](../../../relational-databases/post-migration-validation-and-optimization-guide.md).

 ## Migration assets